 During 2009 the Group commenced writing surety, financial risk and professional indemnity insurance as agent for two highly rated insurers (with an A+ or better Standard & Poor's credit rating).
 This was extended to include aviation in 2010.
+Underwriting professional indemnity ceased in 2014.
 The Group shares in these risks as a reinsurer.
 The related reinsurance treaties are written on a standard form basis.
 There are no special terms or conditions in any of the non-standard contracts that have a material impact on the financial statements.